percona/pmm/docs/setting-up/server/docker.md

     ```sh
     sudo docker run --detach --restart always \
-    --publish 80:80 --publish 443:443 \
+    --publish 443:443 \
     --volumes-from pmm-data --name pmm-server \
     percona/pmm-server:2
     ```
+    > Optionally you can enable http (insecure) by including `--publish 80:80` in the above docker run command however note that PMM Client *requires* TLS to communication with the server so will only work on the secure port.

     You can disable manual updates via the Home Dashboard *PMM Upgrade* panel by adding `-e DISABLE_UPDATES=true` to the `docker run` command.

-4. In a web browser, visit *server hostname*:80 or *server hostname*:443 to see the PMM user interface.
+4. In a web browser, visit *https://server hostname*:443 (or *//server hostname*:80 if optionally enabled) to see the PMM user interface.

+    > PRO Tip: Eliminate browser certificate warnings by configuring a [trusted certificate](https://www.percona.com/doc/percona-monitoring-and-management/2.x/how-to/secure.html#ssl-encryption)

 ### Docker environment variables
 It is possible to change some server setting by using environment variables when starting the Docker container.